- Covid-19 Update

 - d. and where possible interview people before appointing them

 - e.
-Require an FA CRB Unit Enhanced Disclosure where appropriate in line with FA guidelines
+Require an FA DBS Unit Enhanced Disclosure where appropriate in line with FA guidelines

 6. TTJSC supports The FA’s Whistle blowing Policy.
 Any adult or young person with concerns about a colleague can ‘whistle blow’ by contacting The FA Safeguarding Team on 0207 745 4787, by writing to The FA Case Manager at The Football Association, Wembley Stadium, London, HA9 0WS or alternatively by going direct to the Police, Children’s Services or the NSPCC.